-We regard it as highly problematic that the BIA or the DOE would want to combine the two federal funding sources of Title VII and JOM.
-This is because the two federal programs have two different eligibility requirements.
+Rationale: The BIA and ED have two different eligibility requirements.
 JOM students must belong to or be eligible for enrollment in a federally recognized tribe.
-Title VII identifies students both federally and state recognized with no need to be actually enrolled in a tribe.
+Title VI identifies students both federally and state recognized with no need to be actually enrolled in a tribe.
 This issue has been brought up in the past by the BIA.
-However, evidence clearly shows support in Congress to maintain the programs' separate identities, and both the National Johnson-O'Malley Association and the National Indian Education Association support this outcome.
+However, evidence clearly shows support in Congress to maintain the programs' separate identities, and both the National JOM Association and the National Indian Education Association support this outcome.
 If this issue in brought up by the BIA as a funding cut solution, tribes must be afforded the opportunity to submit their concerns at consultations and to have their suggestions or directives acted upon.

 The 2012 JOM student count was completed upon request from Congress but has fallen short of obtaining an accurate count.
-The most recent student count, has verified that the JOM student count has increased with more tribal programs being added to the program that in recent years have been frozen.
-With that increase in the student count Congress must acknowledge the need for increased funding.
+The 2012 student count, though completed, has not yet been completely vetted within the BIA and the written report to Congress has not been submitted.
+Even the inadequate 2012 count, however, shows an increase of students and with the proposed updated student count it is clear that Congress must acknowledge the need for increased funding.
 According to findings by the Senate Committee on Indian Affairs in 2012, there are 690,000 Indian students in the age group eligible to receive JOM assistance, 93 percent of whom attend public schools.
 With the 2012 student count it is apparent there is an even larger number of students with unmet needs.
 Congress must be accurately informed so funding is appropriated at amounts that adequately address the needs of Native students.

-NACIE also requests that the United States Congress mandate directing the BIA/BIE to submit, as part of the President's annual budget submission, a report on JOM program results, accomplishments, and achievements to ensure Congress is annually informed of positive impacts and outstanding achievements of the supplemental education programs provided by JOM funds.
+NACIE also requests that Congress mandate directing the BIA/BIE to submit, as part of the President's annual budget submission, a report on JOM program results, accomplishments, and achievements to ensure Congress is annually informed of positive impacts and outstanding achievements of the supplemental education programs provided by JOM funds.
 This will guarantee that sufficient steps are taken to ensure the full participation of all eligible Indian students and the public schools they attend.